-The UUSU Appeals process gives students the chance to ask the exam board to look again at their decision and consider new information that they’d have been unaware of at the time.
+The appeals process gives students the chance to ask the exam board to look again at their decision and consider new information that they were unaware of at the time.

 This is a quick guide on what you need to know before submitting an appeal.
-This isn’t a substitute for advice so we recommend getting in touch with us if you’re about to appeal using our Contact Form
+This isn’t a substitute for advice so we recommend getting in touch with us using our Contact Form.

-1) Something went wrong on your course or in the way your assessment was administered and it affected your mark
+- Something went wrong on your course or in the way your assessment was administered that affected your mark

 Contact the advice team to discuss your options.

 Please note there is no process in Ulster University to challenge a mark you disagree with.

 Within seven working days of the publication date of the Board of Examiner’s decision on the web.|

 - SA1: New evidence that was previously unavailable

 Click here to learn more and find your forms.

 Between 10 days and 6 weeks from submitting your Appeals Form|